UK PM Johnson in intensive care, needed oxygen after COVID-19 symptoms worsened

 “So far we have seen a deterioration in line with other cases of COVID-19 infections,” he said.
 “Admission to ITU is worrying news, (but) this is not all together uncommon with this disease, and may be looked at from a positive that the PM is getting the very best care that the NHS has to offer.”

-U.S. President Donald Trump said all Americans were praying for his recovery.
+U.S. President Donald Trump said all Americans were praying for his recovery, and other world leaders sent messages of support.

-“He’s been really something very special - strong, resolute, doesn’t quit, doesn’t give up,” Trump told a news briefing, adding he had asked two pharmaceutical firms developing potential COVID-19 therapies to get in touch with the British government to offer their services.

-Johnson, who is not a smoker, said recently that he wanted to lose weight.
-He plays tennis and while mayor of London used to cycle around the capital.

 Reporting by Paul Sandle, Michael Holden, Costas Pitas and Kate Kelland; Writing by Kate Holton and Guy Faulconbridge; Editing by Angus MacSwan